Explore how India maintains its vibrant traditional medicine systems while experiencing rapid economic growth and modernization.

 - Indigenous health systems in rural communities in Uttarakhand and Himachal Pradesh

-- The Himalayas as a repository of medicinal herbs
+- The Himalayas as a repository of medicinal plants and herbs

-The India: Traditional Medicine and Healthcare Practices program aims to acquaint students with socioeconomic, politico-cultural, and institutional dimensions and paradigms of healthcare in India.
-By learning about the institutions, methodologies, and practitioners of traditional medicine, students compare and contrast India’s traditional and modern healthcare systems.
+The India: Traditional Medicine and Healthcare Practices program aims to acquaint students with socioeconomic, cultural, spiritual, and institutional dimensions and paradigms of healthcare in India.
+By observing and learning about the institutions, methodologies, and practitioners of traditional medicine, students compare and contrast India’s traditional and modern healthcare systems.
 The structure of the program enhances students’ capacity to critically engage multidimensional perspectives on healthcare and health delivery systems.

 Students on this program enroll in two separate seminar courses: Traditional Indian Medicine: Theory and Context and Field Study of Traditional Indian Healthcare Practices.

-Lecturers are drawn from institutions such as Health Action International – Asia-Pacific; Himalayan Institute of Medical Science; Hamdard Unani Medical College, Hamdard University, New Delhi; Himalayan Research Institute of Yoga and Naturopathy, Palampur; and Men-Tsee-Khang Tibetan Medical and Astrological Institute, Dharamsala.
+Lecturers are drawn from institutions such as Ministry of AYUSH, Morarji Desai National Institute of Yoga, and the Himalayan Research Institute of Yoga and Naturopathy in Kayakalp; Delhi University; and Men-Tsee-Khang Tibetan Medical and Astrological Institute, Dharamsala.

 The following syllabi are representative of this program.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.
 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.